fimh2021/fimh2021.github.io/_pages/instructionspresenters.md

 Thank you to all presenters for sharing their research at FIMH 2021!!

+Instructions for both talks' and posters' presentations are listed below.

 **Speakers**

 * Each speaker will have **7 minutes** to present their talk followed by **3 minutes** for questions.